Main Content

 • Try these safe and easy home remedies if your hiccups are making you uncomfortable.

-• Eat a teaspoon of sugar or honey.
+• Eat a teaspoon of sugar.

 • Hold your breath and count slowly to 10.